-Foam rolling also know as “self-myofascial release” is a wonderful technique to help your body move freely again.
-In other word’s self-myofascial release is a fancy term for self-massage to release muscle tightness or trigger points.
+Foam rolling, also known as “self-myofascial release,” is a wonderful technique to help your body move freely again.
+In other words, self-myofascial release is a fancy term for self-massage designed to release muscle tightness or trigger points.
 This technique can be performed with a foam roller, lacrosse ball, golf ball, theracane, or your own hands.
-By applying pressure to specific points on your body you are able to aid the recovery of muscles and assist in returning them to normal function.
-Meaning, getting your muscles healthy, elastic, and ready to perform at a moments notice.
-I’ve had great results with individuals performing some foam rolling when they are in knee, shoulder, back, sciatic pain just by using this simple method.
+By applying pressure to specific points on your body, you can aid the recovery of muscles and assist in returning them to normal function.
+This means getting your muscles healthy, elastic, and ready to perform at a moment’s notice.
+I’ve witnessed great results with individuals experiencing knee, shoulder, back, or sciatic pain just by using this simple method.

 General Guidelines to keep in mind when foam rolling:

-1. Hold each position 1-2 minutes each side (when applicable).
+1. Hold each position for 1-2 minutes on each side (when applicable).

 2. If pain is restored, stop rolling and REST on the painful areas for 30-45 seconds.

-3. Maintain proper Draw-In position, which provides stability to the back and hips during rolling.
+3. Maintain the proper Draw-In position, which provides stability to the back and hips during rolling.

-4. Can perform foam rolling 1 to 2 x daily.
+4. You can perform foam rolling 1 to 2 times daily.

-Begin positioned as shown with foot crossed to opposite knee.
+Start in the position shown with one foot crossed over the opposite knee.
 Roll on the posterior hip area.
-Increase the stretch by pulling the knee toward the opposite shoulder.
-This move is beneficial for people struggling with sciatic pain.
+Enhance the stretch by gently pulling the knee toward the opposite shoulder.
+This exercise is particularly beneficial for individuals dealing with sciatic pain.